 SMIFC: SMIFC 2021 Conference Competitions

-The 8th Annual Student Managed Investment Fund Consortium (SMIFC) Conference will take place in Chicago at The Embassy Suites Chicago Downtown on Thursday/Friday, October 28/29, 2021.
+The 8th Annual Student Managed Investment Fund Consortium (SMIFC) Conference took place in Chicago at The Embassy Suites Chicago Downtown on Thursday/Friday, October 28/29, 2021.

 Look for #SMIFC2021 on social media